-Coordination of patient care is a complex process that requires collaboration of a diverse team as well as management of critical, often disparate, tasks.
+Coordination of patient care is a complex process that requires the collaboration of a diverse team as well as management of critical, often disparate, tasks.
 Managing these processes puts clinicians and their teams under a lot of stress, often leading to feelings of fatigue and burnout.
 Designed to assist with the administrative burden of patient care and practice management, Dock Health is a secure collaboration and task management platform.
-Dock Health was the result of a collaboration between Michael Docktor, MD, a pediatric gastroenterologist and clinical director of innovation at Boston Children’s Hospital, and Keather Roemhildt, a veteran user experience (UX) designer now at Twitter.
+Dock Health was the result of a collaboration between Michael Docktor, MD, a pediatric gastroenterologist and clinical director of innovation at Boston Children’s Hospital (BCH), and Keather Roemhildt, a veteran user experience (UX) designer now at Twitter.
 Ahmed Morsy, Editor-in-Chief of IEEE Pulse, spoke with Michael Docktor (above) about the potential this platform has to assist with patient management tasks and ease the stress of clinician and administrative burnout.

 IEEE Pulse: What was the motivation for developing Dock Health?

 Michael Docktor: We had been working for months to identify the ways that elegant design and UX could ease the challenges of patient care and address the growing epidemic of burnout in healthcare.
 At the same time, my wife and I were using a consumer To-Do app to manage foodshopping lists when that “aha moment” hit.
 We realized if you boiled down many of the issues of clinician burnout, it was about tasks—literally dozens of “to-dos” for patients that stack up, get forgotten, missed, and lead to unreliable patient care and provider stress and anxiety.
 Our goal was to take the best of consumer tools like Wunderlist, Slack, Jira, and other popular collaboration platforms and bring these into healthcare while honoring the importance of security, HIPAA, and patient context.